doctorandrewbrown/community-appliances/README.md

 ![screenshot](documentation/readme/features/checkout-order-summary.png)

-- The payment details are again highlighted in warning text next to the payment button to alert the user before they confirm the purchase
+- The payment details are again highlighted in warning text next to the payment button to alert the user before they confirm the purchase.
+If a discount applies this is displayed.

 ![screenshot](documentation/readme/features/checkout-warning.png)